bichanna/flan/README.md

 **Feo** is a dynamically- and strongly-typed, functional, simple programming language with automatic momery management.
 **Feo** is my highschool Computer Science project written in Rust.

-I'm sorry or the ugly and inefficient and awful code.
+I'm sorry for the ugly and inefficient and awful code.
 That's because Feo is my first serious project.

 ## Examples